fozziethebeat/kt-villa/docs/docs/the-stay/arriving.md

 ![The water heater](/img/IMG_4003.png)

 Finally, this is the water heater so you can enjoy warm showers.
-You'll want this to be on.  its a standard Japanese water heating system.
+You'll want this to be on.
+It is a standard Japanese water heating system.